Skip to article frontmatterSkip to article content

 multipleseveral equilibrium relationships

-The Johansen procedure is the standard method for testing cointegration in multivariate systems.
+The Johansen procedure is the standard approach for testing cointegration in multivariate systems.

 from statsmodels.tsa.vector_ar.vecm import coint_johansen